wouterfm/status-monitoring/README.md

 ## Watchlist

-The server checks each item defined in the `watchlist` (src/watchlist.ts) variable, this happens every 15 seconds.
+The server checks each item defined in the `watchlist` variable (src/watchlist.ts), this happens every 15 seconds.